easypanel-io/website/docs/05-templates/statping-ng/index.md

 ## Description

-Statping is an easy-to-use status page and monitoring server for websites and applications.
-It automatically fetches the application and renders a beautiful status page with tons of features.
-It allows you to use MySQL, Postgres, or SQLite on multiple operating systems.
-Statping is lightweight, fast, and available for Linux, Mac, and Windows.
-It also has a mobile app for viewing services and receiving notifications.
-You can run Statping on any server, including Docker and AWS EC2.
-It supports custom SASS styling and integrates with Slack, email, Twilio, and more.
-Statping is highly customizable and allows you to create your own plugins and notifiers.
-It has an easy-to-use dashboard and includes a Prometheus Exporter for additional monitoring power.
-You can run Statping on an EC2 server using the AWS AMI image and create security groups for port 80 and 443.
-Statping accepts push requests to the dev branch and provides testing on MySQL, Postgres, and SQLite.
+Statping is a web and app status monitoring tool designed for any type of project.
+It automatically fetches your application and generates a beautiful, feature-rich status page.
+This status page generator supports MySQL, Postgres, or SQLite on multiple operating systems, ensuring future-proof and resilient monitoring.
+If your server crashes, your Statping service will remain online to notify your users of downtime.
+Lightweight and fast, Statping is available for Linux, Mac, and Windows, and even on a Raspberry Pi.
+The mobile app, available on the App Store and Google Play, allows you to view services, receive notifications when a service is offline, and manage groups, users, services, and messages.
+Statping can run on any server, from Docker to AWS EC2, and offers custom SASS styling for complete customization of your status page.
+It includes email notification via SMTP and Slack integration, and allows you to create your own plugins to interact with every element of your status page.
+With its easy-to-use dashboard, you can monitor your websites and applications with a basic HTTP GET request or a POST request with your own JSON.

 ## Benefits

-- Easy to use: Statping is designed to be user-friendly and easy to set up and use.
-It provides a straightforward dashboard and intuitive features.
-- Future-proof: Statping is built to remain intact even in the event of a failure.
-It ensures that your status page remains online to notify users of downtime, even if your server crashes.
+- Future-Proof Status Page: Statping is designed to remain future-proof and intact even in the event of a failure.
+It ensures that your status page remains online to notify your users of downtime, even if your server crashes.
-- No requirements: Statping is built in Go Language and only requires the precompiled binary based on your operating system.
-There is no need to install anything extra.
-- Lightweight and fast: Statping is a lightweight application available for Linux, Mac, and Windows.
-The Docker image is only ~16Mb, ensuring it doesn't take up much hard drive space.
+- Lightweight and Fast: Statping is a very lightweight application, ensuring that it won't be filling up your hard drive space.
+It is available for Linux, Mac, and Windows, and even runs on a Raspberry Pi.
-- Mobile app: Statping has a mobile app available on the App Store and Google Play.
-The app allows you to view services, receive notifications, and update groups, users, services, messages, and more.
-- Run on any server: Statping provides multiple options for running on different servers, including Docker and AWS EC2.
-It offers flexibility and compatibility with various hosting environments.
+- Cost-Effective Hosting: Statping offers multiple options for hosting your status page.
+It can run on any server, including AWS EC2, which might be the most cost-effective way to host your own Statping Status Page.
-- Customizable: Statping allows you to customize your status page using SASS styling with easy-to-use variables.
-It also supports custom plugins and notifiers for greater customization.
+- Customizable Styling: Statping allows you to completely customize your Status Page using SASS styling with easy-to-use variables.
-- Integration with Slack, email, Twilio, and more: Statping includes email notification via SMTP and Slack integration using Incoming Webhook.
-It supports integration with various communication channels for efficient status updates.
+- Notification Integration: Statping includes email notification via SMTP and Slack integration using Incoming Webhook.
+Anytime a service fails, your specified Slack channel will receive a message.

 ## Features

-- Status page generator: Statping automatically fetches the application and generates a status page with various features.
+- Status Page & Monitoring Server: Statping provides an easy-to-use Status Page for your websites and applications.
+It automatically fetches the application and renders a beautiful status page with tons of features.
-- Support for multiple databases: Statping supports MySQL, Postgres, and SQLite on multiple operating systems.
+- Mobile App: The Statping app, available on the App Store and Google Play, allows you to view services, receive notifications when a service is offline, update groups, users, services, messages, and more.
-- Framework for creating plugins: Statping is not just a status page, but also a framework that allows you to create your own plugins to interact with every element of your status page.
+- User Created Notifiers: Statping is not just another Status Page for your applications, it's a framework that allows you to create your own plugins to interact with every element of your status page.
-- Easy-to-use dashboard: Statping provides a straightforward dashboard for monitoring websites and applications with basic HTTP GET or POST requests.
+- Easy-to-use Dashboard: Statping provides a straightforward dashboard for monitoring your websites and applications with a basic HTTP GET request, or add a POST request with your own JSON to post to the endpoint.
-- Docker support: Statping can be run using the Docker image, making it easy to set up a status page in seconds.
-- Prometheus Exporter: Statping includes a Prometheus Exporter for additional monitoring power with services.
+- Prometheus Exporter: Statping includes a Prometheus Exporter so you can have even more monitoring power with your services.
-- AWS EC2 support: Statping can be run on AWS EC2 servers, providing a cost-effective way to host your own status page.
-- Contribution-friendly: Statping accepts push requests to the dev branch, allowing users to contribute their own features and notifiers.

 ## Links